How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 • Near drowning experiences which deprive your brain of oxygen

-Sports and military combat related injuries are also causes of traumatic brain injuries.
+Sports and military combat related injuries are also common causes of traumatic brain injuries.

-If you’ve had a traumatic brain injury in the past, the likeliness of you experiencing another increases.
+If you’ve had a traumatic brain injury in the past, you’re more likely to experience another in the future.

 speech therapy for brain injury from auto accident | District Speech & Language Therapy | Washington D.C. & Northern VA